 For students interested in online education, mapping their educational futures can be a dauntingly ambiguous task.
 An online search for clarification often provides too-vague answers to your basic questions about how exactly online programs work at a detailed level.

-In addition, you seldom can rely on past experience, especially from high school, to inform you of the challenges and demands of the online platform – though according to Tracy Gray, director of the Center for Implementing Technology in Education, high schools are utilizing “various types of technology, including many social media tools to support and enhance classroom instruction.”
+In addition, you seldom can rely on past experience, especially from high school, to inform you of the challenges and demands of the online platform – though according to Tracy Gray, director of the Center for Implementing Technology in Education, “More than ever technology has played a vital role in educating and connecting students to learning opportunities.”

 Don’t Let Initial Reservations Dissuade You